nickhatz10/Data-Structures-and-Algorithms/README.md

 # Wordle Helper:
 My friend introduced me to the daily Wordle game (made by The New York Times).
 I soon began playing it everyday since it is a fun game that tests my vocabularly and problem solving skills.
-I then decided to write a simple program to see if I could gain the edge in solving the Wordle using Python.
+I then decided to write a program to see if I could gain the edge in solving the Wordle using Python.
 This was a side project that I programmed for fun.